thomasweekx1-sudo/Form-Corrector-for-Frozen-Shoulder-Rehabilitation/README.md

 ### The Core Problem: Unsupervised Compensation

 When a movement causes pain, the human body instinctively finds a way around it.
 In shoulder rehabilitation, this takes the form of compensatory movements: shrugging the shoulder toward the ear, swinging the arm forward out of the correct plane, internally rotating the humerus, or letting the elbow flare out from the ribcage.
-These are not conscious choices — they are reflexive strategies to avoid pain [4].
+These are not conscious choices, they are reflexive strategies to avoid pain [4].
 In a clinical setting, a physiotherapist spots and corrects these deviations immediately.
 At home, there is nobody watching.

 Studies confirm this is a serious and widespread issue.
 Research on unsupervised home exercise programs for shoulder rehabilitation shows that adherence to prescribed exercise protocols is typically around 50%, and that quality of execution degrades even more dramatically than adherence [5].
-A key study on unsupervised shoulder abduction exercises found that after just two weeks, the majority of participants were no longer performing the exercise with correct form — even when they had been carefully instructed [6].
+A key study on unsupervised shoulder abduction exercises found that after just two weeks, the majority of participants were no longer performing the exercise with correct form, even when they had been carefully instructed [6].
 A patient who diligently practices bad form every day is not recovering; they are reinforcing a compensation pattern that can cause secondary injuries and delay healing [7].

 ### Existing Solutions and Their Limitations